MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound NetBIOS Name Service should be allowed.

 If `true`, corresponding ports (UDP 137) are open and NetBIOS will be available.
 If `false`, NetBIOS ports are not open.
+The script achieves this by enabling or disabling the [File and Printer Sharing (NB-Name-In)](#file-and-printer-sharing-nb-name-in) firewall rule.

 ```yaml
 Type: Boolean